openvinotoolkit/geti-sdk/README.md

 - Prediction upload
 - Exporting datasets to COCO/YOLO/VOC format: For this, you can use the export functionality from the Intel® Geti™ user interface instead.

-The following features are not supported yet but will be added to the SDK in future
-releases:
-- Fetching the active dataset
-- Triggering (post-training) model optimization
-- Running model tests
-- Creating datasets and retrieving dataset statistics